baknayeon/smartvisual/README.md

 How to run code
 -------------
-Download a ZIP file of source code from GitHub
+1. Download a ZIP file of source code from GitHub

-or Clone with HTTPS which is https://github.com/baknayeon/SmartThings_VisualizationTool.git
+Clone with HTTPS which is https://github.com/baknayeon/SmartThings_VisualizationTool.git

-Import a ZIP file
+2. Import a ZIP file

-Run
+3. Run